henrylawson/photish/README.md

 The default way to express config is in the `config.yml` file.
 However config can also be overridden using the `--config_override` flag to any of the Photish commands.
 When using the `--config_override` flag, the config must be expressed as JSON.
-For example, to override logging when calling the generate command, you can use:
+For example, to override logging when calling the Generate command, you can use:

     $ photish generate --config_override='{"logging":{"colorize":false}}'